-Buckeye Partners LP (BPL) shut its West Shore pipeline on July 17 after a leak of gasoline near Elkhart Lake, Wisconsin, the company said in a statement.
+Buckeye Partners LP (BPL:US) shut its West Shore pipeline on July 17 after a leak of gasoline near Elkhart Lake, Wisconsin, the company said in a statement.

 The area where the leak occurred has been secured and the company is investigating the incident, according to the statement issued late yesterday.
 The 70,000-barrel-a-day line transports refined products including gasoline, jet fuel and diesel from Chicago to Green Bay, Wisconsin.